-Jesus used that method Himself in the Garden of Gethsemane when He prayed that perfect prayer.
+Jesus used that method Himself in the Garden of Gethsemane when He prayed the same prayer three times.
 In His prayer, Jesus deliberately chose to make His will and God's will the same.
 The prayer was not answered as the human Jesus initially wished.
 He prayed, "Yet not my will, but yours be done" (Luke 22:42).

-When you relinquish everything to God, you stop commanding and demanding God to do things for you.
-God will be silent until you turn everything over to Him.
+When you relinquish everything, you stop commanding and demanding God to do things for you.
+God will be silent until you turn everything over to Him and allow Him to handle your situation His way.
 As long as you keep telling God what to do, He will honor your free will and will not violate it even to answer your prayer.